OpportunityIntl/OI-Validate/README.md

 }
 ```

-Or, for something more complicated, let's say the zip code can only contain 4 digits if the users has selected Australia as their country, but for any other country we don't care how many digits it contains:
+Or, for something more complicated, let's say the zip code can only contain 4 digits if the user has selected Australia as their country, but for any other country we don't care how many digits it contains:

 ```javascript
 {